 The Subaru Impreza isn't the most exciting model when it stands on its own.
-However, the addition of three letters – WRX – or six – WRX STI – changes the game, quickly becoming a formidable performance machine that takes full advantage of Subaru's all-wheel-drive expertise.
+However, the addition of three letters – WRX – or six – WRX STI – changes the game, transforming the Impreza into a formidable performance machine that takes full advantage of Subaru's all-wheel-drive expertise.
 But the car we have today is a far departure from the Impreza that Subaru introduced nearly 20 years ago.
 A brand new WRX will also debut shortly that as the fifth generation of this storied nameplate.

 1st Generation (1992-2000)